volzotan/CompressorCam/docs/assembly.md

 After a day or two, grab your camera again and open the enclosure.
 Make sure that the LED (see image) is not on before moving the switch to off and remove the SD-card.

-If you use Windows or MacOS the SD-card will show two partitions.
+If you use Windows or MacOS, the SD-card will show two partitions.
 One rather small one which you can ignore and a second one called CCSTORAGE.
 If you are using Linux, you will see a third ext4-formatted partition which contains the operating system, but you can ignore that.

 On the CCSTORAGE partition you will find four folders and a text file that contains the log-output of the camera.
-Copy the four folders to your computer.
+Copy the four folders to your computer and delete them from the SD-card to free up space for next time.
 Have a look at the `captures_regular` folder and see if you may need to delete the first or last few images (because the camera was running before you placed it on location).

 ### <a name="postprocessing"></a>Postprocess